Doing Business with Council

 Public Tenders

-Council also uses the VendorPanel system to advertise public tenders.
+Lithgow City Council uses both the VendorPanel and Tenderlink platforms to advertise public tenders.
 Public tenders must be invited for purchases over $250K unless exempt from tendering under Section 55 of the Local Government Act 1993.

 Business Ethics Policy